sanskritea/pomes/le mine/Interlude.md

-After what seems like an eternity, they break apart, gasping for air-
+After what seems like an eternity, they break apart, gasping for air-<br>
 <br>
 *A momentary calm for the storm to abate<br>
 A tiny space of seconds in which to breathe,<br>